Do you want your photos to look better… to look amazing?

 I want to show you how to be a better creator, make money from your creations, and live the life you dreamed of.

-Jon is a photographer who has worked with major corporations.
+Jonathan is a photographer who has worked with major corporations.
 He's also a passionate instructor.
 His students range from novice photographers filled with passion to fellow professionals looking to sharpen their skills.
 Jon has over 9,000 happy students.

-Jon has been featured in both Popular Photography and Digital Photography School.
+Jonathan has been featured in both Popular Photography and Digital Photography School.
 His work has been featured by Tamron.

 What can you expect when you take one of his courses?
 First, get ready to make some fast initial gains.
 You'll learn some tricks and tips so you'll see immediate progress.
 Second, expect personal attention as all your questions are answered and you get feedback on every image you post.
 Third, expect to have fun as you enjoy your passion.

-Jon also enjoys skydiving, road biking, SCUBA diving, and volunteer work.
+Jonathan also enjoys skydiving, road biking, SCUBA diving, and volunteer work.

 Why not join me today and see what over 7,000 other students have discovered that has caused so many of them to return for class after classes.